-Over its 1,128-year history, the Alhambra in Granada Spain was nearly destroyed four times.
+Over its more than 1,100-year history, the Alhambra in Granada Spain was nearly destroyed four times.
 A reverence for the cultural significance and awe for the physical magnificence of the palace/fortress stopped its destruction.
 Today more than three million people a year have the chance to experience this unique World Heritage Site.

 What is the secret of being a happy husband?
 The author offers suggestions from his own considerable experience.
 Research shows that husbands are happiest when they let their wives influence them.